Sokkeldirektoratet

 Bypassing the measuring system

-(1) It shall not be possible to bypass the measuring system during a measurement.
+(1) Flows of petroleum shall not be able to bypass the measuring system during a measurement.

-(2) Bypasses around meters and measuring systems shall be secured with line blinds or valves with a double block and bleed system.
-This does not apply for valves in pressure relief systems.
+(2) Bypasses around meters and measuring systems shall be secured with line blinds or valves with double barriers and equipment that facilitates control of leaks.
+This does not apply to valves in pressure relief systems.

 Section 31.

-(1) The temperature and pressure of the fluid shall be measured under dynamic conditions in each meter tube.
+(1) The temperature and pressure of the fluids shall be measured under dynamic conditions in each meter tube.

 (2) Thermowells shall be installed in each meter tube.
-The thermowells shall be adapted to the temperature sensor and installed such that the temperature being measured corresponds to the temperature of the fluid flowing in the meter tube.
+A thermowell shall be adapted to the temperature sensor and installed such that the temperature being measured corresponds to the temperature of the fluid flowing in the meter tube.
 An adjacent thermowell shall be available for verification purposes.
 Thermowells shall withstand flow-induced vibrations.

 (3) Pressure taps and instrument pipes shall be constructed and installed such that measured values are representative for the quantity being measured.